Jack Bytel: AFL career

+St Kilda

-Bytel was selected by the Saints, who were aware of his existing back injury.
-As a result, in January 2019, Bytel underwent surgery to repair a bulging disk in his lower back.
+Bytel was recruited by St Kilda with the 41st pick in the 2018 AFL draft.
+The club were aware of his existing back injury, and as a result, in January 2019, Bytel underwent surgery to repair a bulging disk in his lower back.
 The surgery ruled him out for the 2019 season, the Saints took a conservative approach with the youngster.